-Figure 13: Mercury content of fluorescent lamps.
-Source: LightingEurope
+Figure 14: Mercury content of fluorescent lamps

-But low pressure fluorescent lamps without mercury are not possible, despite all the research that has been done on the subject:
+But low pressure fluorescent lamps without mercury are not possible, despite of all the research that has been done on the subject:

 The mercury discharge is highly efficient in transforming electrical energy into light.
-The technology has only two drawbacks: first the generated UV radiation needs to be transformed into visible light, a process for which large losses occur: this is due to the Stokes shift (an energetic UV photon generates a visible photon which has a much lower energy) and secondly the discharge inherently contains mercury as the source to create the UV photons21.
+The technology has only two drawbacks: first the generated UV radiation needs to be transformed into visible light, a process for which large losses occur: this is due to the Stokes shift (an energetic UV photon generates a visible photon which has a much lower energy) and secondly the discharge inherently contains mercury as the source to create the UV photons^{20.}

-Attempts to generate UV with noble gases have succeeded partially.
+Attempts to generate UV with noble gases succeeded partially21.
 However the plasma radiates in the deep UV.
 At such wavelengths, the Stokes shift is even larger causing lower energy efficiency.
-The lack of suitable phosphors prohibited progress in this direction.
-Other alternatives investigated are low pressure metal halides (for example InI, InBr, Gal3).
-Such plasma's generate the visible light directly without the Stokes shift
+The lack of suitable phosphors22 prohibited progress in this direction.
+Other alternatives investigated are low pressure metal halides (for example InI, InBr, Gal3)23.
+Such plasma's generate the visible light directly without the Stokes shift of the phosphor24.
+There are alternatives from research but the energy efficiency in

-&lt;sup>21 M Haverlag, Mercury-free discharges for lighting, J. Phys.
+20 M Haverlag, Mercury-free discharges for lighting, J. Phys.
 D: Appl.
 Phys.
 40 (2007)

-&lt;sup>22 R Bussiahn, S Gorchakov, H Lange, D Loffhagen and D Uhrlandt, Ac operation of low-pressure He-Xe lamp discharges, J. Phys.
+21 R Bussiahn, S Gorchakov, H Lange, D Loffhagen and D Uhrlandt, Ac operation of low-pressure He-Xe lamp discharges, J. Phys.
 D: Appl.
 Phys.
 40, 3882 (2007)

-&lt;sup>23 J. Dexpert-Ghysa, Re-processing CRT phosphors for mercury-free applications, J. of Luminescence, 129, 1968, (2009)
+22 J. Dexpert-Ghysa, Re-processing CRT phosphors for mercury-free applications, J. of Luminescence, 129, 1968, (2009)

-&lt;sup>24 D.Smith, J. Michael, V. Midha, G. Cotzas and T. Sommerer D. Smith et al Efficient radiation production in a weakly ionized, low-pressure, nonequilibrium gallium-iodide positive column discharge plasma J. Phys.
+23 D.Smith, J. Michael, V. Midha, G. Cotzas and T. Sommerer D. Smith et al Efficient radiation production in a weakly ionized, low-pressure, nonequilibrium gallium-iodide positive column discharge plasma J. Phys.
 D: Appl.
 Phys.
 40 3842 (2007).
 More references can be found in the series: International Symposium on the science and technology of Lighting LS1-14.